Selective Dorsal Rhizotomy (SDR)

 What is selective dorsal rhizotomy (SDR)?

-Selective dorsal rhizotomy (SDR) is a surgical procedure performed on the lower spine to reduce spasticity (involuntary muscle contractions and stiffness) in the legs of children who have one of the spastic forms of cerebral palsy.
+Selective dorsal rhizotomy (SDR) is a surgical procedure performed on the lower spine to reduce spasticity (involuntary muscle contractions and stiffness) in the legs of children who have a spastic form of cerebral palsy.

-Spasticity in children with cerebral palsy interferes with the development of motor skills and can, over time, cause permanent problems as muscles weaken and contractions distort posture.
+Spasticity in children with cerebral palsy interferes with the development of motor skills.
+Over time, it can cause permanent problems as muscles weaken, and it can lead to contractures (fixed positioning of muscles).

-SDR selectively thins the nerves running from the spinal cord to the legs that are triggering the spasticity.
-Reducing the spasticity allows for improved motor control of the legs, and ultimately an improvement in how a child stands and walks.
-With the stiffening nerve signals reduced, control over the legs is improved.
+SDR corrects muscle spasticity by cutting the nerve rootlets in the spinal cord that are sending abnormal signals to the muscles.
+Reducing the spasticity allows for improved motor control of the legs and, ultimately, an improvement in how a child stands and walks.

 Who is a candidate for SDR?

-Children with severe spasticity in the arms and legs may also be candidates.
+Children with severe spasticity in their arms and legs may also be candidates for SDR surgery.
 For these children, the goal of the procedure is to increase independence, enabling them to sit for longer periods or to control movement in a wheelchair, as well as to ease the care required by caregivers.

 How is selective dorsal rhizotomy performed?